Babies have genius potential. A child's

 Rapid or slow progress?

 If you place an infant on his back you will see that he is helpless and isnt going anywhere, even though he vigorously kicks his legs and swings his arms.
 And if you keep him on his back he will not learn to crawl until he first learns to roll over onto his stomach.
-A child learns to crawl while on his stomach.
-When it comes to crawling, the infant who is always placed on his back is bound to be behind the one who is placed on his stomach.
+A child learns to crawl while on his stomach!
+When it comes to crawling, the infant who is always placed on his back is bound to be behind the one who has ample opportunity to be on his stomach.

 Accelerate brain development

 Doman observed how a newborn learns to crawl, and in the process he found out how we can help accelerate brain development by providing opportunity for a newborn to crawl.
 A newborn's arms and legs automatically undergo many random or sudden reflex movements.
 Even though these movements are unintentional, under the right conditions, they can cause the infant's body to move very slightly when he is placed on his stomach.
 In this way the infant can soon realize that his body can move when his limbs function.

 Automatic movements involving the whole body can happen often and this ability to move is an extremely important discovery for the infant, because this is the moment of realization, the moment when the infant first spawns the desire to become mobile.
 And this is the moment when he first makes the determination to gain control of his limbs.
 The sooner an infant discovers that his body can move, and the easier we make it for him to move his body, the sooner will he be able to master his movements in the medulla, and move-on to stage II in the pons.
 How long it takes the infant to learn what he needs to learn in Stage I of brain development will depend upon just how much opportunity his parents give him to learn to crawl and the amount of crawling that he does.